heksemann/mapredo/README.md

 - Currently only a single computer/server can be utilized.
 - Can not yet be natively embedded into other processing frameworks.
-- Not tested on under UNIX like systems, including OS X.
+- Not tested on other UNIX like systems, including OS X.

 ### Mini-HOWTO